MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/incremental-refresh.md

 ## Time zone support in incremental refresh

 Dataflow incremental refresh is dependent on the time at which it's run.
-The filtering of the query is dependent on the day on which it's run.<!--Edit okay, to be parallel?
-I couldn't see why these two things were worded differently.-->
+The filtering of the query is dependent on the day on which it's run.

 To accommodate those dependencies and to ensure data consistency, incremental refresh for dataflows implements the following heuristic for *refresh now* scenarios: